• Style Guides

 16 fashion icons every woman should know - the classic fashionistas and icons plus how to get their style

-Fashion is always changing and evolving, but that doesn’t mean we shouldn’t look backwards sometimes to appreciate the fashions that have come before.
+Fashion is always changing and evolving, but that doesn’t mean we shouldn’t look back sometimes to appreciate the fashions that have come before.
 Instead of looking to today’s celebrities for style tips, sometimes it’s more helpful to look to fashion “It Girls” of the past for even more inspiration.

 If you consider yourself a fashionista, there are certain classic fashion icons that you need to be familiar with.
 Believe it or not, designers still draw inspiration from these iconic women to this day — and you can too.